 - 1 garlic clove, minced

-- ¼ cup reduced sodium soy sauce or tamari
+- ¼ cup reduced sodium Tamari (gluten-free) or reduced sodium soy sauce

 - ¼ cup pure maple syrup or honey